priestjim/chef-openresty/README.md

 * **Automatic IPv6 detection and activation**: The cookbook automatically detects and activates IPv6 support on NGINX.

-* **Rate limit proper HTTP response**: The cookbook contains a small patch that enables NGINX to respond to over-quota requests of the limit_req module with a 429 HTTP response that is more semantically correct than the default 503 one and aids in separate and log such issues more granularly.
-It gives away though the fact that you are rate limiting, so there is an option to disable this patch.

 * **Support for custom PCRE runtime**: The cookbook can use custom PCRE sources in order to statically link to a custom-compiled PCRE runtime that supports JIT regular expression compilation which will significantly speed up RE execution in the NGINX and Lua environments.